Helping you make the most of that little thing in your life. Your smartphone camera lens.

 Scanning QR Codes & Bar Codes

-Barcodes were invented by the Americans, Norman Joseph Woodland, and Bernard Silver.
-The invention was based on Morse code that was extended to thin and thick bars.
+- Barcodes are used to translate a black and white image into something that humans can easily understand. were invented by the Americans, Norman Joseph Woodland, and Bernard Silver.
+The invention was based on 'Morse code' that was extended to thin and thick bars.

 Security & Surveillance

-Translate foreign text in real-time.
+If it can't identify an item you own, it could mean you have something very rare or unique!
+You can also translate foreign text in real-time.
 Find educational videos and results from the web for students to help with maths, history, biology, physics, chemistry, and more.

 Rear View Mirror

-Secret Admirers - Spy!
+Secret Admirers - Spy - Perverts

 Take selfies in the dark, and you add all sorts of effects.
 Top 10 Night Vision Apps for Android and IOS.